Making Progress Toward Sustainability: A Unilever Case Study

 We believe avoiding legal and regulatory actions like these would benefit the environment and the company’s financial performance.

-In 2021, Unilever tried to buy GlaxoSmithKline’s consumer health division in a deal that made investors recoil.
-When the financial press caught wind of the $68 billion buyout offer, the deal’s structure caused a sell-off in Unilever stock, and analysts reacted with bewilderment about Unilever’s pursuit.4
+In 2021, Unilever tried to buy pharmaceutical giant GlaxoSmithKline’s consumer health division in a deal that made investors recoil.
+When the financial press caught wind of the $68 billion buyout offer, the deal’s structure caused a sell-off in Unilever stock, and analysts reacted with bewilderment about Unilever’s strategy.4

-The proposal died under its own weight, but the matter didn’t end there.
-Led by activist investor Nelson Peltz, Unilever replaced its management team and part of its board of directors for considering a deal widely seen as a risky strategic decision.
-From a governance standpoint, taking that action demonstrated the company’s willingness to shield shareholders from transactions that could potentially dilute the company’s value.
+The proposal died under its own weight, but that wasn’t the end of the story.
+Led by activist investor Nelson Peltz, Unilever replaced its management team and part of its board of directors for considering a deal widely seen as a risky strategy.

-We believe these factors complement the company's durable and resilient business model.
-In our view, Unilever illustrates the potential that the Global Value Transition strategy seeks — companies progressing toward sustainability that may likely deliver results for shareholders.
+In our view, Unilever illustrates the potential that the Global Value Transition strategy seeks — companies progressing toward sustainability that could deliver results for shareholders.

 Authors